-Occasional daytime sleepiness or snoring is often problems for many Houston residences, but some people find that it is a more chronic condition.
-While there are many sleep disorders suffered by Americans, what many mistake for being tired during the day, or just a loud snorer at night, could be caused by sleep apnea, and left untreated, studies have shown that it could lead to an increased likelihood for car accidents, high blood pressure, stroke, diabetes, pregnancy complications, or heart failure.
-Daytime sleepiness and snoring are serious issues that should always be discussed with a dentist or a physician, both of whom can treat them, since it can influence so many aspects of one’s life.
+Occasional daytime sleepiness or snoring is often a problem for many Houston residences, but some people find that it is a more chronic condition.
+While there are many sleep disorders suffered by Americans, what many mistakes for being tired during the day, or just a loud snorer at night, could be caused by sleep apnea, and left untreated, studies have shown that it could lead to an increased likelihood for car accidents, high blood pressure, stroke, diabetes, pregnancy complications, or heart failure.
+Daytime sleepiness and snoring are serious issues that should always be discussed with a dentist or a physician, both of whom can treat them since it can influence so many aspects of one’s life.

-Drowsiness during the day coupled with morning headaches, a dry or sore throat in the mornings, nighttime snoring, frequent waking’s during the night or waking feeling as though one were choking or gasping could be signals of a more serious illness.
+Drowsiness during the day coupled with morning headaches, a dry or sore throat in the mornings, nighttime snoring, frequent waking’s during the night, or waking to feel as though one were choking or gasping could be signals of a more serious illness.
 If these or other symptoms are presented to a doctor or dentist, he may recommend further testing for sleep apnea.
 The only way to know for sure is to spend a night at a sleep clinic under the watchful eye of a sleep doctor who will administer tests for facial movements, breathing rate, and snoring.
-These tests, called polysomnograph (PSG) or a sleep test.
-Using the results of the polysomnograph, a diagnosis as to whether or not the patient has sleep apnea can be given.
+These tests, called polysomnography (PSG) or sleep tests.
+Using the results of the polysomnography, a diagnosis as to whether or not the patient has sleep apnea can be given.

 The treatment options for sleep apnea depend on the symptoms and diagnosis of the type suffered.
 Discussion with one’s dentist or doctor if sleep apnea or snoring is suspected.
 The sooner a dentist can begin treatment, the sooner the patient can get a restful night’s sleep.